sylabs/singularity-userdocs/quick_start.rst

    $ singularity run docker://alpine echo "\\\$HOSTNAME"
    $HOSTNAME

 To replicate Docker/OCI behavior, you may need additional escaping or quoting of arguments.

-Unlike the ``run`` command, the ``exec`` command replicates the Docker/OCI behavior, as it calls the specified executable directly:
+Unlike the ``run`` command, the ``exec`` command does behave in the same manner as Docker/OCI, because it calls the specified executable directly:

 .. code::